-Modifications to a household subject to funding under the Waivers are limited to the following:
+The following are covered as modifications to a household subject to funding under the Waivers:

-- Ramps from street, sidewalk or house. - Vertical lifts. - Portable or track lift systems.
-A portable lift system is a standing structure that can be wheeled around.
-A track lift system involves the installation of a "track" in the ceiling for moving an individual with a disability from one location to another. - Handrails and grab-bars in and around the home. - Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments. - Electronic systems that enable someone with limited mobility to control various appliances, lights, telephone, doors, and security systems in their room, home or other surroundings. - Outside railing from street to home. - Widened doorways, landings, and hallways. - An additional doorway needed to ensure the safe egress of the participant during emergencies, when a variance is approved by the ODP Regional Office. - Swing clear and expandable offset door hinges. - Flush entries and leveled thresholds. - Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan. - Slip resistant flooring. - Kitchen counter, major appliance, sink and other cabinet modifications.

-- Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - Stair gliders and stair lifts.
-A stair lift is a chair or platform that travels on a rail, installed to follow the slope and direction of a staircase, which allows a user to ride up and down stairs safely. - Workroom modifications to desks and other working areas. - Modifications needed to accommodate a participant's special sensitivity to sound, light or other environmental conditions.
+- •Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments. - •Electronic systems that enable someone with limited mobility to control various appliances, lights, telephone, doors, and security systems in their room, home or other surroundings. - •Widened doorways, landings, and hallways. - •An additional doorway needed to ensure the safe egress of the participant during emergencies, when a variance is approved by the ODP Regional Office. - •Swing clear and expandable offset door hinges. - •Flush entries and leveled thresholds. - •Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan; - •Slip resistant flooring. - •Kitchen counter, major appliance, sink and other cabinet modifications. - •Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - •Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - •Workroom modifications to desks and other working areas. - •Modifications needed to accommodate a participant's special sensitivity to sound, light, or other environmental conditions.